-As a motorcycle enthusiast, you likely enjoy the thrill of riding down the road feeling less encumbered than if you were inside a passenger vehicle.
+As a motorcycle enthusiast, you likely enjoy the thrill of riding down the road, feeling less encumbered than if you were inside a passenger vehicle.
 However, that greater sense of freedom comes with an increased risk of suffering great injury if you are involved in an accident.

-Other vehicles may not see you and enter your right of way.
-Left turning vehicles account for 22% of motorcycle fatalities, and a whopping 56% of fatal motorcycle accidents involve another vehicle.
-When approaching an intersection it’s a good idea to anticipate that any vehicles in the intersection may move out in front of the bike, and in order to give yourself space, slow down and look for potential escape paths.
+Many accidents are caused by vehicles rear-ending bikes, whether in stop-and-go traffic or when fully stopped at intersections.
+When approaching an intersection, it’s a good idea to anticipate that any vehicles in the intersection may move out in front of the bike, and in order to give yourself space, slow down and look for potential escape paths.

-No matter who is at fault, the motorcyclist always loses in a crash with a car or truck.
-Wearing appropriate gear, including a helmet, jacket, gloves, boots, and riding pants will reduce injuries in case of a collision, as well as keep the rider more comfortable allowing them to concentrate better on the road.
+- No matter who is at fault, the motorcyclist always loses in a crash with a car or truck.
+Wearing appropriate gear, including a helmet, jacket, gloves, boots, and riding pants, will reduce injuries in case of a collision, as well as keep the rider more comfortable, allowing them to concentrate better on the road.

 - A whopping 44% of fatal motorcycle crashes are from motorcycles crashing in a corner.
 Whether it’s because of misjudging a corner, surface hazards such as gravel or sand, or insufficient skill in cornering, the best way to reduce the risk in a corner is by taking a training class.
 The Pennsylvania Motorcycle Safety Program provides free classes to PA residents with a variety of levels of training available.
 From beginner riders to experienced 3-wheelers, there is a course that will help you improve your skills and reduce risk.